hackersatbrown/api-morning-mail/README.md

 ## Deploying

 The code is deployed by pushing the `deploy` branch to a remote Heroku repository.
+First you have to set up that branch with Heroku:

+    $ heroku git:remote --app api-morning-mail
+    $ git fetch heroku
+    $ git branch deploy heroku/master

-Basically, the flow is: merge `master` into `deploy`, commit new compiled files in `deploy`, push `deploy` to Heroku.
+To deploy, the flow is: merge `master` into `deploy`, commit new compiled files in `deploy`, push `deploy` to Heroku.
 You should do this all
 using: